 Not too long afterwards, in 1974, the Evanston Environmental Association’s Ecology Center opened, with Donn Werling as director.
 He and his wife Diane lived in the lighthouse keeper’s quarters.
 The opportunity for connecting programming at the two areas was obvious.
-In 1977, consultants prepared a report, “Land Use, Restoration, and Activity Management Plan for Lighthouse Landing,” dividing the 10.4-acre area into four zones: the nature center, The art center, the park and the beach.
+In 1977, as the product of grant from Coastal Zone Management, consultants prepared a report, “Land Use, Restoration, and Activity Management Plan for Lighthouse Landing,” dividing the 10.4-acre area into four zones: the nature center, The art center, the park and the beach.
 The report noted, “The central issue regarding the use of this property is how the potential of a key Evanston recreation area and the coastal zone of Lake Michigan ought to be allocated among competing and equally desirable uses.”

 About the beach, the report observed, “Entirely different than the other zones, the beach provides a dramatic, almost suddenly explosive, exposure to the views over the lake from the bluff.
 This zone, more than the others, is in a constant process of change by the natural forces of wind and wave action, and by changes in weather.”